Austria stabbing: Everything we know about knife attack which killed 14-year-old boy

 Soon after 4pm on Saturday afternoon, a knifeman attacked multiple people near Villach’s main square with a folding knife.

-Three of the victims of the deadly attack are in intensive care on Sunday, Reuters news agency reported.
+Three of the victims of the deadly attack were in intensive care as of Sunday, one was in a stable condition and another receiving outpatient treatment.

-Five people were injured, including two 15-year-olds, a 28-year-old, a 32-year-old and a 36-year-old.
-Four were Austrian and one was a Turkish national.
+Of the six victims, five were Austrian and one was a Turkish national.
+Among the wounded were two 15-year-olds, a 28-year-old, a 32-year-old and a 36-year-old.

 Police revealed in the hours after the attack that a 42-year-old Syrian man, working for a food delivery company, had intervened by ramming the suspect with the car.